Author Sara Stophel shared exciting news with her friends on Facebook recently-she is engaged!

 Sara and Chuck met in college, a Christian university known for teaching and believing in divine healing.
 However, Sara’s denomination, although Christian, did not teach Biblical healing.
 So as a new concept for her, she found it difficult to reconcile as her family’s serious health issues continued to worsen and not respond to medical treatment much less prayer.

 She does not expect you to believe that she endured these challenges and tragedies due to strong and unwavering faith; rather she freely admits otherwise.
 As she puts it, her “truster” frequently breaks and needs repair.

 “I could not commune with a God who did not honor my bigger-than-mustard-seed faith.
 I was more than certain God loved people…but I was also nearly certain He just needed me as a tool of transparency.
 My truster was broken.
 Having loved God my whole life, I couldn’t think of anything better…anywhere else to turn…so I just kept on serving and assuming the love and peace of God were for everyone but me.”

 Sara uses humor in her writing, just like she does in life; she has to in order to get through some of the days she lives.
 You will laugh, cry, or both at some of her stories like-

 - Her annual physical (which was a year late) with her doctor, Dr. LionKing (an offbeat humorous pronunciation of his real name)

 - Her first CPR class after a family death

-And you may get angry as she describes her shabby treatment by the IRS, the cell phone company and the local fire department first responders who refused to take her critically ill husband to the hospital.
+And you may get angry as she describes her shabby treatment by the IRS, the cell phone company, and the local fire department first responders who refused to take her critically ill husband to the hospital.

 I encourage you to buy and read Trumped by Sovereignty.
-I know Sara and her sons which means I also know that their challenges are not over; in fact, they may be bigger than ever.
+I know Sara and her family which means I also know that their challenges are not over; in fact, they may be bigger than ever.
 I believe she will continue to face them with the same courage and humor that she has so far; and maybe in a few years she will write volume 2 of her story.